Discrete Microlocal Morse Theory: Examples

 We consider triangulations of two maps on the wedge sum of a sphere and a circle, with values in a sphere.
 Both maps send $S^2$ identically to $S^2$.
 The first map, $g$, sends the circle to the point where it touches the sphere, and $h$ sends it to the equator.
 We start by triangulating the spaces as shown in Figure~\ref{fig:ex_wedge-circle-sphere}.
 This gives us two posets, and two order preserving maps, $g,h: \Sigma \rightarrow \Lambda$.
 Both maps are determined by mapping vertices.
 Both send $0,1,2,3,4$ identically, and then $g$ sends $5,6 \overset{g}{\mapsto} 4$, whereas $h$ sends $5\overset{h}{\mapsto} 1$ and $6\overset{h}{\mapsto} 3$.
 The third map we consider, $l$, from the closed disk to the sphere, is obtained by identifying all points along the boundary of the closed disk.
 We triangulate the closed disk according to Figure~\ref{fig:ex_wedge-circle-sphere}.
 Then, the map $l$ is the identity map on the vertices 0, 1, 2, 3, and 4, and $5,6 \overset{l}{\mapsto} 4$.

-Following the approach of traditional discrete Morse theory, we choose a partition of $\Lambda$ into intervals, and choose a total order (which we denote by $\preceq$) on the quotient poset $\Pi$ by taking the alphabetical order of the labelling in Figure \ref{fig:Hasse-diagrams}.
-When we view $\Pi$ as a totally ordered set, we interpret the corresponding quotient map $f:\Lambda\rightarrow \Pi$ as a discrete Morse function, i.e.\ an order preserving map from $\Lambda$ to the real line.
+Following the approach of traditional discrete Morse theory, we choose a partition of $\Lambda$ into intervals, and choose a total order (which we denote by $\preceq$) on the quotient poset $\Pi$ by taking the alphabetical order of the labelling in Figure~\ref{fig:Hasse-diagrams}.
+When we view $\Pi$ as a totally ordered set, we interpret the corresponding quotient map $f:\Lambda\rightarrow \Pi$ as a discrete Morse function, i.e., an order preserving map from $\Lambda$ to the real line, and denote by $f^{-1}_{\preceq X}$ the sublevel set $\setdef{\lambda\in\Lambda}{f(\lambda) \preceq X}$.

 From now on we work with the posets, and we only refer back to the original spaces when interpreting the results.
 We denote the elements in the posets by the string of vertices that define the given simplex, e.g., $014$ is the triangle with edges $01$, $04$, $14$ and vertices $0$, $1$, $4$.
 The notation does not distinguish whether we talk about elements in $\Sigma$, $\Gamma$, or $\Lambda$; in cases where the distinction is not clear from the context, we use subscripts, e.g., $014_\Sigma\in\Sigma$ and $014_\Lambda\in\Lambda$.